fengrujie0721/Exoplanet-Exploration/README.md

- 2.Select Model and Tune Model
+   2. Select Model and Tune Model